gallenc/solent2Public/workup/old21/week4/README.md

 You will then look at how to generate skeleton code from UML class diagrams in Netbeans.

-Finally you will look at a more complex example which completely seperates the client from the implementation classes.
+Finally, you will look at a more complex example which completely separates the client from the implementation classes.

 Try the  [factoryandfacade](../week4/factoryandfacade) exercises.